Internet in Sweden: Internet censorship and surveillance

 In 2009 the OpenNet Initiative (ONI) found little or no evidence of filtering in the four areas (politics, social, conflict/security, and Internet tools) for which they test.
 There is no individual ONI country profile for Sweden, but it is included in the regional overview for the Nordic countries.

 There are no government restrictions on access to the Internet or credible reports that the government monitors e-mail or Internet chat rooms without appropriate legal authority.
 Individuals and groups engage in expression of views via the Internet, including by e-mail.
+You can check the availability of a website in Sweden using special services.

 The constitution provides for freedom of speech and the press, and the government generally respects these rights in practice.
 An independent press, an effective judiciary, and a functioning democratic political system combine to ensure freedom of speech and of the press.
 The law criminalizes expression considered to be hate speech and prohibits threats or expressions of contempt for a group or member of a group based on race, color, national or ethnic origin, religious belief, or sexual orientation.
 Penalties for hate speech range from fines to a maximum of four years in prison.

 The constitution and law prohibit arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions in practice.
 The law permits the signals intelligence agency, National Defense Radio Establishment, to monitor the content of all cross-border cable-based Internet traffic to combat "external threats" such as terrorism and organized crime.
 Monitoring is only possible after obtaining court permission and upon the explicit request of government or defense agencies.
 In 2012 parliament passed the EU Data Retention Directive that compels Internet service providers to store data on online communications within the country for six months so that law enforcement agencies have access to it if a court so orders.